jzstats/Reproducible-Research--2nd-Assignment/RepRes_analysis.md

     respect to
     injuries](#ind-8-2-2--Process-the-target-data-for-harm-on-population-health-with-respect-to-injuries)
-    -   The table with target data subset for the harm on population with respect to injuries was processed to create the table with processed data for the harm on population health with respect to injuries.
+    -   The table with target data subset for the harm on population health with respect to injuries was processed to create the table with processed data for the harm on population health with respect to injuries.
 -   [8.2.3 Summarize the processed data for harm on population health with respect to injuries by each weather event type](#ind-8-2-3--Summarize-the-processed-data-for-harm-on-population-health-with-respect-to-injuries-by-each-weather-event-type)